philipp-baumann/leaf-starch-spc/README.md

 research.
 However, you can also just follow the steps outlined below.

 A `Dockerfile` is a text file that contains a recipe to build an image with a layered approach.
-A docker image is a running instance of a container.
+A docker container is a running instance of an image.
 [This `Dockerfile`](https://github.com/philipp-baumann/leaf-starch-spc/blob/master/Dockerfile) is based on the [`rocker/rstudio:3.6.0`](https://hub.docker.com/r/rocker/rstudio/)